ExpressionEngine/ExpressionEngine-User-Guide/source/general/system_configuration_overrides.rst

 pw_min_len
 ----------

-Set the minimum character length allowed for member passwords.
+Set the minimum number of characters allowed for member passwords.

 =========== ===========
 Value       Description